How we organize the way we work on the shop floor matters just as much as the work itself.

 A digital work instruction platform makes the above process efficient, democratic, and agile.
 But the benefits don’t stop there.
 Features such as SwipeGuide’s MultiSite Connectivity create the opportunity for a company to incorporate the power of democratized knowledge throughout a global value chain.
 The standards that inspire success at a factory in Belgium can be shared with a factory in Singapore - all with the push of a button.

 Your bottom line matters.

 Your teams on the shop floor matter.
 Your digital work instructions matter.
-But let’s be frank - without an effective system of content organization to combine these elements, you’ll fall short of your competition.
+But let’s be frank - without an effective system of content organization to combine these elements, you’ll fall short of your competition on process improvement.
 Let's prevent that from happening.